theDe-bugger/EcoSort2.0/README.md

 ## DevPost

-The website no longer functions due to the expired Microsoft Azure API; however, you can check out the devpost submission here:https://devpost.com/software/ecosort-jhrp0e
+You can check out the original devpost submission here:https://devpost.com/software/ecosort-jhrp0e

 # How it Works